sprachkurse-weltweit/basic-mailer/README.md

 ## Environmental Variables
-Users (different environmental settings) can be created by placing a folder with the name of the user inside the `./ENV/` folder containing a `env.php` file.
+Users (different environmental settings) can be created by placing a folder with the name of the user inside the `./ENV/` folder containing an `env.php` file.

 e.g. `./ENV/Tom/env.php`